-Ayeola Fortune is United Way’s Director of Youth Success and leads our work with the passion of someone who has dedicated her career to helping our next generation of problem solvers and game changers: our children.
+Ayeola Fortune is United Way’s Senior Director of Impact and leads our work with the passion of someone who has dedicated her career to helping our next generation of problem solvers and game changers: our children.
 Due in part to Ayeola’s vision and commitment and that of the United Way network, the United States is currently experiencing the highest level of high school graduation rate, currently at 81%.

 Ayeola has developed the aggressive education strategies, initiatives, resources and tools to support United Way Worldwide’s 2028 national goal of improving the number of students that graduate high school prepared for college and career.
 Ayeola understands that change does not happen alone and that we must work together to solve the problems facing our education system.
 Ayeola’s end goal is always helping youth to attain their fullest potential.